BrianSlick/BTICoreDataKit/BTICoreDataKitDemoProject/Pods/BTIKit/README.md

 - BTITableRowInfo: Encapsulate useful stuff for table rows.
 - BTITableSectionInfo: Encapsulate useful stuff for table sections.
 - BTITableContentsManager: Combine rowInfos and sectionInfos to manage your table view.

+**Operations**

+- BTIAlertOperation: Encapsulates UIAlertController

+**Managers**

+- BTIAlertManager: Works with BTIAlertOperation to enable sequential display of alerts

 **Views**